 Now that we have outlined all of the issues and built a precise understanding of your system's flaws, we can move to pick the options for software product modernization.
 It is paramount to choose a set of solutions that match your specifics, as your business most likely requires a unique solution to address its unique needs.

-N-iX engineering excellence department and technology consultants will match your needs with the relevant and most efficient solutions.
-We don’t throw fancy tech and buzz-wordy solutions at a problem.
-Instead, we pick solutions that fit your case, the specifics of your legacy system, the needs of your users, your future business objectives, and your budget.
+N-iX engineering excellence department and technology consultants will match your needs with the relevant and the most efficient solutions.
+We don't throw fancy tech and buzz-wordy solutions at a problem.
+Instead, we pick solutions that fit your case, the specifics of your legacy applications, the needs of your users, your future business objectives, and your budget.
 Legacy software modernization at N-iX is about making real change, making it fast and efficient, and bringing real value to your business.

 Select the right approach and a reliable partner for software modernization

-1. Select the right modernization approach
+1. Select the right modernization strategy

-1. Replace: As the name suggests, this approach entails a complete replacement of the legacy system with the new one.
+1. Replace.
+As the name suggests, this approach entails a complete replacement of the legacy system with the new one.
 This is the most expensive, the most time-consuming, and the riskiest approach.
 You’ve probably invested millions of dollars in your old system, first to develop it and then to maintain it over all those years, and now you have to throw it away.
 The decision to replace the system may be painful, but sometimes, it is the only option.
 At N-iX, we consider system replacement to be the last resort, but sometimes, it must be done.

-2. Rebuild: Another option is rebuilding certain components of the system while keeping its specs.
+2. Rebuild.
+Another option is rebuilding certain components of the system while keeping its specs.
 It is possible to maintain the core of the system intact while improving all of its aspects and enhancing the user experience.

-There are other legacy system modernization strategies like rehosting, encapsulation, refactoring, and re-platforming.
+There are other legacy system modernization strategies like rehosting, encapsulation, refactoring, and replatforming.
 They mostly serve as additions to the previous three as they touch on lesser aspects of the system’s functioning and are not associated with significant risks.
 Our goal here is to select an approach that matches your business case and gives the most impact with adequate effort.

 impact to effort in software modernisation